Boldness-Recalibration for Binary Event Predictions: Introduction

-To the best of our knowledge, no methodology yet exists that (a) uses a human-interpretable metric to quantify the boldness-calibration tradeoff, (b) is forecaster and method agnostic, meaning it operates only on probability predictions and event data, and (c) does not rely on binning.
-To address this gap in the literature, our goals are as follows.
-First, we want to test the plausibility of calibration in an interpretable manner.
-Second, we want to maximize boldness given a set level of calibration and provide a clear interpretation of the calibration-boldness trade-off.
-To achieve our first goal, we describe a Bayesian approach to obtain the posterior model probability that a forecaster's predictions are calibrated.
-To achieve our second goal, we propose boldness-recalibration.
+To the best of our knowledge, no methodology yet exists that provides a mechanism to directly control the tradeoff between calibration and boldness.
+To address this gap in the literature, we propose boldness-recalibration.
 Boldness-recalibration allows users to set the desired level of calibration in terms of the posterior calibration probability and then maximizes boldness by maximizing spread in predictions subject to calibration level.
-By using these readily interpretable measures of calibration and boldness, we provide an intuitive interpretation of the calibration-boldness trade-off.
+Three key virtues of this approach are that it (a) quantifies the calibration-boldness tradeoff in an interpretable manner (in a Bayesian sense), (b) is forecaster agnostic, meaning it operates only on probability and event data, not on how the forecaster made the predictions, and (c) does not rely on binning.

 The rest of this paper is organized as follows.
-Section \ref{sec:meth} introduces our methodology and pertinent real-world and simulation data examples.
-In Section \ref{sec:res}, we provide the results of our simulated and real-world examples.
+Section \ref{sec:meth} introduces boldness-recalibration methodology and pertinent real-world and simulation data examples.
+In Section \ref{sec:res}, we provide the results of our real-world and simulated examples.
 Section \ref{sec:conc} provides a discussion and concluding comments.